 Let’s look at the muffins that came out of the pan easily.

 I ate three soon after I took this photo.
 THREE!
-I have no will power when it comes to s’mores cookie muffins.
+I have no will power when it comes to s’mores cookie cups.

 I hope you enjoyed this recipe as much as I enjoyed shoving them in my maw!

 And as always, may all your dishes be delish!

 If you’ve tried this s’more cookie or any other recipe on the blog, I’d love the hear what you thought about it in the comments below.
 I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST to see more of my delicious food and delightful cocktails!